 Skytrak and Mevo Plus both support TGC 2019, Creative Golf 3D and E6 Connect, which are three of the most popular simulation programs around.
-As Skytrak is older than Mevo Plus, it a wider software compatibility at this stage, featuring WGT, Fitness Golf and Protee Play.
+As Skytrak is older than Mevo Plus, it has had wider software compatibility until recently, featuring WGT, Fitness Golf and Protee Play.

 Skytrak vs Mevo Plus – Included Apps